xy-241/CS-Notes/content/System Design/Load Balancers/Load Balancer.md

 - A [[Reverse Proxy (反向代理)]] that does [[Reverse Proxy (反向代理)#Load Balancing]]
 - 2 types [[Application Load Balancer]] and [[Network Load Balancer]].
 The example above is an [[Application Load Balancer#External Application Load Balancer]]

-## Benefits
----
-### Failover Capability
+>[!success] Failover Capability
-- If one server goes offline, all the traffic will be routed to other servers by [[Load Balancer]].
-This prevents the website from going offline or the downtime incurred by spinning up a new server
+> If one server goes offline, all the traffic will be routed to other servers by [[Load Balancer]].
+This prevents the website from going offline or the **downtime incurred** by spinning up a new server.
+>
-- We will also add a new healthy web server to the server pool to balance the load
-- Thus making the system [[System Design#Fault Tolerance (容错性)]]
+> We will also add a new healthy web server to the server pool to balance the load.
+Thus making the system [[System Design#Fault Tolerance (容错性)]].
+>
+> It is good to have multiple load balancers if we want to eliminate a [[System Design#Single Point of Failure|single point of failure]].

-### Scalability
+>[!success] Scalability
-- If the traffic grows rapidly, and current set of servers are not enough to handle the traffic
-- We only need to add more servers to the server pool, and the [[Load Balancer]] automatically starts to send requests to them
+> If the traffic grows rapidly, and current set of servers are not enough to handle the traffic.
+We only need to add more servers to the server pool, and the [[Load Balancer]] automatically starts to send requests to them.

 ## Load-balancing Strategies
 ---